 - Maintain physical distance, but stay in touch with friends and family

 - Prepare, but don’t panic

-- Do not obsessively check news coverage
+- Stop obsessively checking news coverage

 - Meditate or take active measures to manage stress